shocz-lol/Bookmarks/README.md

 # Bookmarks
 collection of bookmarklets and bookmarks i use

-basically used as a cdn
+basically used as a cdn for me